Jeshikha/readme-generator/README-gen.md

-# josdamd
+# README Generator
 ![License Badge](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-Welcome to josdamd, a meticulously designed project that offers an in-depth solution for generating README files for users.
-This README provides comprehensive information to guide both developers and enthusiasts through the intricacies of our creation.
+Welcome to README Generator,

 ```
-jfmdk
+it a meticulously designed project that offers an in-depth solution for generating README files for users.
+This README provides comprehensive information to guide both developers and enthusiasts through the intricacies of our creation.
 ```

 ## Table of Contents